 Managing medicines: Formularies

-Every hospital in England has a formulary which describes the medicines that the Pharmacy department has readily available in stock for prescribers.
+Every hospital trust in England has a formulary which describes the medicines that a pharmacy department has readily available in stock for prescribers.
+Many of these are now shared with other hospitals and with primary care as healthcare organisations work together within integrated care systems.
 Some of the advantages suggested for adopting a local formulary include:

 3. If prescribers have a limited range of medicines to choose from, they become more familiar with them and this reduces the risk of errors.